tshombe-pimpcityclothing/arch-devcontainer-features/src/terraform/NOTES.md

 This Feature should work on recent versions of Arch Linux-based distributions with the `pacman` package manager installed.

 `bash` is required to execute the `install.sh` script.

+## Acknowledgments

+This project makes use of code from the [devcontainers/features](https://github.com/devcontainers/features/tree/main/src/terraform) project.
+We thank the authors of devcontainers/features for their work and for making their code available for reuse.